-Today diagnostic imaging can be done with computed tomography, or CT, by which hundreds of X-rays in cross section are put together like slices of bread to create a three-dimensional virtual body.
-What more would a CT scan reveal of Tut than the X-ray?
+Today diagnostic imaging can be done with computed tomography, or CT, by which hundreds of X-rays in cross section are put together like slices of bread to create a three-dimensional virtual What more would a CT scan reveal of Tut than the X-ray?
 And could it answer two of the biggest questions still lingering about him - how did he die, and how old was he at the time of his death?

 King Tut's demise was a big event, even by royal standards.
 He was the last of his family's line, and his funeral was the death rattle of a dynasty.
 But the particulars of his passing away and its aftermath are unclear.
+Amenhotep III - Tut's father or grandfather - was a powerful pharaoh who ruled for almost four decades at the height of the eighteenth dynasty's golden age.